corkami/collisions/README.md

 - the images have to be the same dimensions
 - after 11 minutes, both files will show the same image

+An easy shortcut to normalize still GIF images is to make them animation frames of the same image, then we can use a [script](scripts/gif.py) to re-use or compute FastColl blocks to make a file pair that shows each of them.

 Examples:

 <img alt='identical prefix collisions' src=examples/collision1.gif width=350/> ⟷